DjangoGirls/tutorial/en/deploy/README.md

 On PythonAnywhere all those steps are automated, but they're the same steps you would have to go through with any other server provider.

-The main thing to notice right now is that your database on PythonAnywhere is actually totally separate from your database on your own computer, so it can have different posts and admin accounts.
+The main thing to notice right now is that your database on PythonAnywhere is actually totally separate from your database on your own computer, so it can have different blog posts and admin accounts.
 As a result, just as we did on your own computer, we need to initialize the admin account with `createsuperuser`.
 PythonAnywhere has automatically activated your virtualenv for you, so all you need to do is run:

 {% filename %}PythonAnywhere command-line{% endfilename %}
 ```